ProfSynapse/postiz-app/apps/README.md

 ## Railway Deployment

-Each service has its own Dockerfile and build configuration.
+Each service has its own Dockerfile with optimized build caching.
 Here's how to deploy each service:

 ### Frontend Service
 ```bash